 If you are female, I'm afraid you're going to have to undergo additional testing to insure that your symptoms have not arisen by way of a feisty uterus.
 Do try to get the E.R. to send you off for that test before the MRI of your appendix.
 Because the MRI requires a prep consisting of fruit juice mixed with a laxative that would clean out an elephant.
 Yes, long after the staff doesn't need you to "void" anymore, you'll still have a stomach full of turbo-charged cranberry juice blasting you into the biffy even though the official Time for Pooping has elapsed.

-Before you are wheeled to the pre-op room, request a phone and call your boss's work number, which you happen to have on you for just such a delightful occasion as this.
+Before you are wheeled to the pre-op room, pull out your mobile phone and call your boss's work number, which you happen to have in your contacts for just such a delightful occasion as this.
 "Hello, Boss?" you'll say, "It's Sunday night and I thought I'd let you know that I'm about to undergo surgery for acute appendicitis.
 So I won't be in tomorrow.
 Actually, hold on, yes, the doctor is telling me I probably won't be in for the rest of the week.
 They have to put me under now.
 Bye."
 It feels so good to make that call you'll almost forget your appendix is trying to kill you.